pytorch/pytorch/CONTRIBUTING.md

 You do not need to repeatedly install after modifying Python files.

-In case you want to reinstall, make sure that you uninstall pytorch first by running `pip uninstall torch` and `python setup.py clean`.
+In case you want to reinstall, make sure that you uninstall PyTorch first by running `pip uninstall torch` and `python setup.py clean`.
 Then you can install in `build develop` mode again.

 ## Codebase structure

 * [c10](c10) - Core library files that work everywhere, both server and mobile.
-We are slowly moving pieces from ATen/core here.
+We are slowly moving pieces from [ATen/core](aten/src/ATen/core) here.
 This library is intended only to contain essential functionality, and appropriate to use in settings where binary size matters.
 (But you'll have a lot of missing functionality if you try to use it directly.)